Plastic Recycling

 To better understand the plastic-pollution problem, let’s learn where plastics come from.

-Plastics come from a low-cost byproduct of refining crude oil.
+Plastics are derived from a low-cost byproduct of crude oil refining.
 In other words, whether we like plastics or not, we get the raw material to make them anyway when crude oil is refined.

 The figure below shows the major constituents obtained during the refinement of crude oil: